 At Willington Primary School we are proud to have pupil representatives that take part in School Council meetings.
 These councils are in place so that pupils have a voice and are involved in decisions about the school that affect them.
 Through the School Council all pupils have the opportunity to raise issues, share ideas and take part in discussions that involve all of their classmates in reaching a democratic solution.
 Pupils at Willington Primary know that this is their school and their thoughts and ideas matter.

-Our School Council 2017 – 2018
+Our School Council 2022/23

-What does it do?
+What does the school council do?

 What jobs are there?

-What makes our school council a good one?
+What makes a good school councillor?